AP Workflows are used by organizations all around the world as a blueprint to develop enterprise and consumer applications.

 - You'll gain a competitive edge at work!

-- You'll be able to provide early feedback on the AP Workflow design and potentially influence its development.
+- You'll be able to provide early feedback on AP Workflows' design and potentially influence its development.

-- You'll support the future development of the AP Workflow.
+- You'll support the future development of the AP Workflows.

 - There will be no documentation.